 DDC Dance Artists

 Claire Call began her dance training in Royal Oak, MI at Borgo School of Dance where she studied ballet, jazz, and tap.
 From 2010 to 2014, she attended Hope College where she was a member of the H2 Dance Company under the direction of Matthew Farmer and Crystal Frasier.
 It was here that she discovered her love of modern dance.
 During her time at Hope, Ms. Call performed various works by Sharon Wong, Steven Iannacone, Angie Yetzke, and Kristen Farmer.
 In 2014, she graduated from Hope College, receiving her BA in dance, philosophy, and English.
-During her five seasons with DDCdances, Ms. Call has had the opportunity to work with and perform choreography by Barbara Selinger, Chris Masters, Amy Hutchison, and Paula Kramer.
-Ms. Call has performed at RADfest in Kalamazoo, MI, Oakland Dance Festival, and the Detroit Dance City Festival, and in 2018 and 2019 performed with DDCdances at the Bill Evans Somatic Dance Conference in Geneva, NY.
+During her seven seasons with DDCdances, Ms. Call has had the opportunity to work with and perform choreography by Barbara Selinger, Chris Masters, Amy Hutchison, and Paula Kramer.
+Ms. Call has performed at RADfest in Kalamazoo, MI, Oakland Dance Festival, the Detroit Dance City Festival, and in 2018 and 2019 performed with DDCdances at the Bill Evans Somatic Dance Conference in Geneva, NY.
 In 2020 and 2021, Ms. Call performed in DDCdances new works for the screen: “Telling Room” and “Truth.”
 In addition to performing with DDCdances, Ms. Call teaches ballet, modern, jazz, and creative movement at her dance studio in Clawson, MI and is a certified RYT 200 yoga teacher.
 She is excited to continue working with DDCdances as a guest artist this season!

 Amy Hutchison received her early classical ballet training with the Saginaw Valley Dancers under the direction of Doris Marsh.
-Amy was a company member of the Farrell Ballet Theatre from 2006-2010 while pursuing her BA in Psychology from Kalamazoo College.
-A member and guest choreographer for People Dancing, she has performed in numerous works by Christina Sears and had the opportunity to perform in Queens, NY with the company, and has also been a guest performer with LaMarre and dancers, and Patty Solórzano Dance.
-She has attended workshops and intensives with Paul Taylor Dance Company, Kista Tucker Dance Company, Sidra Bell Dance New York, Toronto Dance Theater, Peggy Baker Dance Projects, L-E-V dance company at the Banff Centre for Arts and Creativity, Bill Evans, and The Limón Dance Company.
+She was a company member of the Farrell Ballet Theatre from 2006-2010 while earning her BA in Psychology from Kalamazoo College.
+A member and guest choreographer for People Dancing since 2010, she has danced in numerous works by Christina Sears and had the opportunity to perform in Queens, NY with the company in 2015.
+She has also been a guest performer with LaMarre and Dancers and Patty Solórzano Dance.
+Amy has attended intensives and studied with Paul Taylor Dance Company, Kista Tucker Dance Company, Sidra Bell Dance, Toronto Dance Theater, Peggy Baker Dance Projects, L-E-V dance company at the Banff Centre for Arts and Creativity, Bill Evans, and The Limón Dance Company.
 Since joining DDCdances, she has had the opportunity to perform at RADfest in Kalamazoo, Oakland Dance Festival, the Detroit Dance City Festival, and in 2018 and 2019 performed at the Bill Evans Somatic Dance Conference in Geneva, NY.
 Amy's choreography has been presented at 555 Gallery (Detroit), Oakland Dance Festival, and on DDCdances.
 Amy is a certified GYROTONIC® and Yoga Instructor and also teaches ballet and modern.
-She is honored and excited to be in her 7th season with DDCdances.
+She is honored and excited to be in her 9th season with DDCdances.